Menu

 What’s the difference between JSON mode and Structured Outputs?

-JSON mode makes sure the response is valid JSON, but doesn’t check the shape.
-The model might return {"answer": "yes"} or {"result": true} — both valid JSON, but your code expects one layout.
-Structured Outputs with Pydantic locks down the JSON and the schema.
-Every field name and type matches what you defined.
-For production, always pick Structured Outputs.
+JSON mode only promises valid JSON — it won’t enforce a schema.
+So the model might return {"answer": "yes"} one call and {"result": true} the next.
+Both are valid JSON, but your code expects one specific layout.
+Structured Outputs with Pydantic lock down both the format and the field definitions.
+Names and types match your model every time.
+For any real app, always choose Structured Outputs.

 Will prompt engineering become obsolete as models get smarter?